nevrome/mobest/docs/advanced.md

 samples_advanced <- readr::read_csv("docs/data/samples_advanced.csv")
 ```

 The first step to draw age samples is then to determine per-year probability densities for each sample.
 For the ones without radiocarbon dates this density follows a simple, uniform distribution.
 We assign each year a fraction, depending on the total number of years between `Date_BC_AD_Start` and `Date_BC_AD_Stop`.
-We can encode this in a simple helper function `contextual_date_uniform()`, which returns a tibble with the years in a column `age` and the densities in a column `sum_dens`.
+We can encode this algorithm in a simple helper function `contextual_date_uniform()`, which returns a `tibble` with the years in a column `age` and the respective densities in a column `sum_dens`.

 ```r
 contextual_date_uniform <- function(startbcad, stopbcad) {